Quark: Funny Name, But Seriously Good

 Two ingredients, two steps

-You only need two ingredients to make homemade quark: Whole milk and buttermilk.
-Start with simmering the whole milk.
+You only need two ingredients to make quark at home: Whole Milk and buttermilk.
+You can find our full recipe here: Homemade Quark.
+But we’ll take you through the steps in this blog post.
+First, start with simmering the whole milk.
 You’ll need to stir it often to keep it from burning.

 After it sits and cools down for a bit, add the buttermilk.
 Buttermilk is acidic and the acid causes the whole milk to start curdling.